-If you need help selecting the correct application, reach out to one of our disability lawyers in Arkansas.
+If you need help selecting the correct application, reach out to one of our disability attorneys in Arkansas.

-Qualifying for AR SSDI: Social Security Disability Insurance
+Qualifying for Arkansas SSDI: Social Security Disability Insurance

 Social security disability insurance, or SSDI, provides benefits to workers who suffer from a disability in the middle of their careers.